-Morgan Sindall the Main Contractor for Adur & Worthing Councils project replaced the town’s existing 1960s Aquarena and the constructed a striking new £17.9 million centre, designed by award-winning architects, Wilkinson Eyre, which overlooks the sea.
+Morgan Sindall are the main contractors for Adur & Worthing Council's latest project, which replaces the town’s existing 1960's Aquarena and involves the construction of a striking new £17.9 million centre, designed by award-winning architects, Wilkinson Eyre, which overlooks the sea.

-The pools have Nemato regenerative filters which will create savings of 6,000m3 of water per year, while a grey water reclamation system will be used to supplement the supply to WC flush requirements.
+The pools have Nemato regenerative filters which will create savings of 6,000 cubic-metres of water per year, while a grey water reclamation system will be used to supplement the supply to WC flush requirements.
 The filtration systems are fully PLC/HMI controlled and also include an interconnection system to allow full back-up running of each system from one of the others.
-In addition to the above B+W’s scope included the design, supply & commissioning of; UV water filtration and treatment systems for three pool areas - a 25m x 13m competition-standard swimming pool, 13m x 12m learner pool and free form leisure pool with flume and play facilities
+In addition to this, B+W’s scope of works include the design, supply and commissioning of the UV water filtration and treatment systems for three pool areas, a competition-standard swimming pool (25m x 13m), a learner pool (13m x 12m) and a free form leisure pool with flume and play facilities.